Chndr-3/commit-to-docs/docs/google-docs-sync.md

 # Google Docs Synchronisation

-The commit history is generated as `docs/commit-history.md`.
+The commit history is generated as `docs/commit-history.md`, a plain-language update log that summarises recent changes for non-technical readers.
 To mirror the same content into a Google Docs document:

 1. Create or reuse a Google Cloud project and enable the **Google Docs API**.
 2. Create a **service account** and download its JSON key file.